Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in this market provide low-latency access to United States federal government agencies, a vast ecosystem of federal contractors, and the Dulles Technology Corridor.
+Proximity To Key Business Districts: Data centers in this market provide low-latency access to federal government agencies, military headquarters, and the lobbying firms, contractors, and financial institutions that support them.
+This proximity is critical for applications that require near-instantaneous data processing and retrieval.

-Tax Advantage For Data Centers: Virginia provides a significant sales and use tax exemption on servers and data center equipment for eligible facilities.
-This incentive dramatically lowers the total cost of ownership for large-scale deployments and hardware refresh cycles.
+Tax Advantage For Data Centers: Virginia offers significant tax incentives, including a 15-year sales and use tax abatement for qualifying data center campus developments.
+This program substantially reduces the total cost of ownership for large-scale deployments and new construction projects.

 Natural Disaster Risk

-The Washington DC market has a High risk rating, with a FEMA National Risk Index score of 91.57 as of September 2025.
-While a non-coastal, inland location mitigates some direct threats, the region remains susceptible to significant weather events.
+The Washington DC area has a High natural disaster risk profile, with a FEMA National Risk Index score of 91.57 out of 100 as of September 2025.
+This rating reflects the region's exposure to specific, recurring environmental threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business